Ishpeming Public School District No. 1

-Ishpeming Public School District is a public school district located in Ishpeming, Michigan, that serves approximately 700 K-12 students.
-The district is composed of an elementary school, a middle school and a high school.
-The W. C. Peterson Auditorium is located within the district's high school and middle school complex.
+Ishpeming Public Schools, also known as Ishpeming Public School District No. 1, is a public school district in Marquette County, Michigan.
+It serves Ishpeming and part of Ishpeming Township.

 History

-In 1868, before Ishpeming was incorporated as a village in 1869 and a city four years later, a charter to form a school district was granted.
+Ishpeming's school district was organized in 1868.
 The meeting to organize the school district was called by Julius Ropes who started the Ropes Gold Mine north of town.
 The first school house in the district was built at the Cleveland Mine, Michigan.
 It was a single story frame building which was closed in 1870, with a new school being erected on Ready Street at a cost of $2,000.

 In 1874, the Division Street School was built at a cost of $38,000.
 This is the site of the current high school.
 It was said that the building was poorly constructed and teachers would complain about hauling coal to their room's individual coal stove.
 In 1908 the school was demolished to make room for a better planned high school.

 This new high school was built in 1908, but like the previous building, it had a relatively short life.
 In 1930, it was destroyed by fire and students attended classes in various community buildings.
 The following year the high school was rebuilt and it still is the functioning high school for the district.
 The high school, however, has seen several updates in recent years.
 These updates include a new gymnasium and a completely renovated Technology and Fine Arts wing.

 In addition to the Division Street School, Ishpeming has had several other school buildings.
 One of them was High Street School built in 1896 and later demolished to make room for the C.L.
 Phelps Middle School which was built and dedicated in 1959.
 At the time the school was hailed for its possession of a large arts wing and industrial art facilities, in addition to a large home economics space.
 The C.L.
 Phelps school was closed by the district in 2010 and was subsequently sold to G.A.
 Haan Development in 2014.
 Haan Development purchased the building to renovate it into a multi-unit apartment complex.

 In 1957 the district completed construction on Birchview Elementary School.
 This school originally contained only eight classrooms, but it was expanded in 1971 to accommodate an influx in the student population.
 In 2014, voters approved a bond proposal which expanded and upgraded the school by adding classrooms and modern computer labs.